• Skip to primary navigation

 SMPS charger for battery1

-Each part control when battery start charge and when stop one for low and other one for high voltage.
+Here, the circuit uses IC 555 two times like two same parts and each part control when battery start charge and when stop one for low and other one for high voltage.

-SMPS give power to both IC 555 parts from same source.
+Also, SMPS give power to both IC 555 parts from same source and it also uses relays and diodes to send power to each battery.

-When battery reach full level like high voltage then IC 555 tell relay stops charging.
+Relay take care of charging which work like switch and when battery reach full level like high voltage then IC 555 tell relay stops charging.

-When battery go down to low voltage then relay connect again and charging to start.
+Also, when battery go down to low voltage then relay connect again and charging to start.

-Resistors Rx and Ry control how much current go to each battery.
+Resistors Rx and Ry control how much current go to each battery and these resistors stop battery from overcharge or are not getting enough charge.

-To find correct value for Rx and Ry we can use Ohms Law and check battery AH (ampere hour)
+Hence, to find correct value for Rx and Ry we can use Ohms Law and check battery AH (ampere hour); also resistors must be right to give safe and good charging.

 Formulas and Calculations: